-

 While the University has gradually increased the number of FRS offered, demand still exceeds the number of spaces available.
 Seminar assignments are first made via an algorithm designed to place the largest number of students into one of their top choices.

 Students placed in a fall-term seminar are notified of their seminar placement via email to their Princeton University ID before Freshman Orientation.
 Notification of the spring term seminars takes place in October.
-Since first-years are allowed to apply for a FRS in both fall and spring terms, some of them may receive preferential placement in the Spring term if they were not admitted to a fall term seminar.

 -